Dishwasher Install/Swap in Orlando, FL

 Key facts before you start

-- Draining into a garbage disposal: knock the dishwasher-inlet knockout plug INTO the disposer with a hammer+screwdriver and fish it out with needle-nose pliers BEFORE clamping the hose — GE manual: 'DISHWASHER WILL NOT DRAIN IF PLUG IS LEFT IN PLACE' (the #1 first-run 'defect').
-A plain wye tailpiece has no plug — skip that step there.
+- Draining into a garbage disposal: knock the dishwasher-inlet knockout plug INTO the disposer with a hammer + screwdriver and pull it out with needle-nose pliers BEFORE clamping the hose (Whirlpool) — GE: 'DISHWASHER WILL NOT DRAIN IF PLUG IS LEFT IN PLACE,' the #1 first-run 'defect' and an avoidable non-warranty service call.
+A plain wye tailpiece has no plug — skip the step there.

 DIYrr builds a personalized plan from a photo and description — tools, materials with local prices, and permit guidance.
 Free for homeowners, no account needed.